Institute of Economic Affairs: Publications

-Arthur Seldon proposed a series of Papers for economists to explore the neoliberal approach to the issues of the day.
-Eventually, these emerged as the Hobart Papers; 154 had been published by August 2006.
-In addition, 32 Hobart Paperbacks had been released along with 139 Occasional Papers, 61 Readings and 61 Research Monographs.
-They published The Denationalization of Money by Hayek in 1977.
+In December 1959, Arthur Seldon proposed a series of Papers for economists to explore the market approach to the issues of the day.
+Over time, this led to an extensive research and publication programme.
+The IEA currently publishes dozens of books, papers, and briefings each year, as well as the journal Economic Affairs.

 Research

 According to the IEA, although not an academic body, the institute's research activities are aided by an international Academic Advisory Council and a panel of Honorary Fellows.
 The IEA's work is generally more theoretical than political, and has a refereeing process for all its publications.
-They note that their papers are subjected to the same refereeing process used by academic journals, and that the views expressed in IEA papers are those of the authors and not of the IEA, its trustees, directors, or advisors.
+The IEA says its papers are subjected to the same refereeing process used by academic journals, and that the views expressed in IEA papers are those of the authors and not of the IEA, its trustees, directors, or advisors.
 The IEA has also published research in areas including business ethics, economic development, education, pensions, regulation, taxation, and transport.